• Skip to primary navigation

 PIN IT FOR LATER!

-Why You’ll Love these Blackstone Breakfast Sliders
+Why You’ll Love This Recipe

 • You can easily adapt and change this recipe to your liking.
-Add your breakfast favorites, or omit ingredients that you don’t particularly enjoy.
+Add your own breakfast favorites, or omit ingredients that you don’t particularly enjoy.

 • Since these are already single serve sliders, they’re great for parties and potlucks.
 If you are hosting a brunch or lots of guests, individual sliders is a great way to make sure everyone gets fed!